 *Currently the Colony in Stocksfield is not split into Lodges.

 Badges and Awards

-Even though the emphasis is on a Programme that is balanced with a variety of activities, there are still badges and awards for Beaver Scouts to aim for during their time with the Colony.
+There are a wide range of badges and awards for Beavers to aim for during their time with the Colony.
 Badges and awards are given in recognition of the effort made by each young person at their own level.